 This week was a big week for us in our adoption journey.
 All of the U.S. side of things is done and on its way to China.
-Our Article 5 (ha, yeah, I don't really know what that is) will be done on March 13th and then we should get our Travel Approval one week later.
-Families typically travel two weeks from TA (travel approval).
+Our Article 5 (ha, yeah, I don't really even know what that is) will be done on March 13th and then we should get our Travel Approval (TA) one week later.
+Families typically travel two weeks from TA.
 So it looks like we will be in China at the beginning of April.
-I was hoping our trip would overlap while Stella is having a very long spring break, but that is looking like it isn't going to be the case.
+I was hoping our trip would overlap with Stella's very long spring break at the end of March, but that is looking like it isn't going to be the case.
 Oh well, we certainly have no control over that.
 This week we also got our passports in the mail with our China visas now included.
-It was super scary to me to have our passports off in the world somewhere, but I just didn't think about it and thankfully it all worked out.
+It was super scary to me to have our passports just off in the world somewhere, but I didn't let myself think about it and thankfully it all worked out.

-I requested, and paid for an update on Vivien.
+I requested and paid for an update on Vivien.
 We finally got these five pictures and a video of her on February 10th.
 It was amazing to see how big she was now.
-However what really honestly surprised me was that she speaks Chinese!
-I know, I guess I should know that she does, but it was amazing to see her listen to her Chinese caretakers and then answer them IN CHINESE!
-In the video she is just chilling and hanging out with some toys and I've watched that thing so many times I have every tiny movement memorized.
+However, what really honestly surprised me was that she speaks Chinese!
+I know, I guess I should have figured that she would, but it was amazing to see her listen to her Chinese caretakers and then answer them IN CHINESE!
+In the video she is just chilling and hanging out with some toys and I've watched that thing so many times now I have every tiny movement memorized.

 It is amazing how much my faith is just kicking in and giving me peace about things I can't control.
 I know she is going to be safe and watched over because I know she belongs safe here with us.

 I just think her face is so beautiful, and her cheeks are so kissable and I can't wait to meet her.
 I'm preparing for her to be scared and probably not really like us much at first, but I hope that the spirit will intervene and that she will soon feel the love of a family and also the love of her Heavenly Father through us.